itsAndy01/itsAndy01/README.md

 - 👀 I’m interested in Fintech and Crypto!
 - 🌱 I’m currently learning more about cryptology and cybersecurity!
 - 💞️ I’m looking to collaborate on anything fintech
-- 📫 How to reach me: Twitter!
+- 📫 How to reach me: Twitter! or linkedin!
+-